Following Amelia dot Calm

 Amelia looks at the cow who is still right beside her, quietly listening, as is Cawfwee, and he’s transfixed.

 “We wouldn’t be able to provide food to cities if something drastic happened, like an earthquake; cities create mass dependence on corporate offerings.
-They started as businesses but now they’ve become corporate, and they’re frighteningly greedy.
-In our digital world, cities don’t make sense anymore, they’re outdated, but they sure do serve corporations well.
-Food is one of our primary needs and the only plan we have is maximizing the profit made from controlling it.
+They started as businesses but now they’ve become corporate, they’ve taken individuals out of the supply chain of life.
+Corporations are frighteningly greedy and controlling and want to run our governments.
+In our digital world, cities don’t make sense anymore, they’re outdated, but they sure do serve corporations well, cities serve corporate vision; it’s an addictive dependency on corporations and they basically run the governments now.
+Food is one of our primary needs and the only plan we have is to maximize the profit made from controlling it.
 Can you believe it?”
-Amelia’s conviction shows as she scans his reaction.
+Amelia’s conviction shows as she scans for his reaction and with contempt, she continues,

-“How do our governments even permit systems without contingency plans for food during emergencies?
+“How do our governments even permit systems without contingency plans for food during emergencies, isn’t that their primary responsibility, ensuring well being of the citizens?
 Why does corporate wealth come first?”

-Cawfwee gazes at Amelia while slowly shaking his head, unable to answer, let alone comprehend the truth within her tower of questions.
+Cawfwee gazes at Amelia while slowly shaking his head, hesitant to answer, let alone comprehend the truth or reason within her tower of exposé and questions.

-“It’s stupid and short-sighted based on our technological abilities, we’re misusing our intelligence to fulfill greed,” announces Amelia adamantly.
+“It’s stupid and short-sighted based and given our technological abilities, we’re misusing our intelligence to engage in greed for a few,” announces Amelia adamantly.
 “It’s mass dependency so governments and corporations can profit from the basic needs of people.
+They’ve turned life itself into a business.
 It’s unbelievable,” she assures, dramatically stomping her foot on the sod underneath.

 She looks at Cawfwee wide-eyed and certain,

 “We have the technology and knowledge.
 Populate Mars?
 Of course they will use technology wisely.
 Here?
 Not so much.
-Maybe they don’t want to get it right because they’ll be out of a job; no more ruling class.
-After all, inequality has no place in an advanced society.”
+Maybe governments don’t want to get it right because they’ll be out of a job, no more ruling class would render them obsolete.
+After all, inequality has no place in an advanced society.
+They don’t want to evolve beyond inequality.”

-“That’s why we’re taught what we are taught; to keep the class structure for the top eighty million people to have their lifestyle; they’re the one percent the rest of the people dream and wish to be.”
+“That’s why children are taught what we are taught; to normalize the class structure for the top eighty million people to have their lifestyle; those people make up the one percent, the ones the rest of the people dream and wish to be.
+They want us to accept it unquestioningly and spend our lives hoping to become one of that class.”

 Bewildered, Cawfwee is in wonderment and perplexed at the same time.

 “But . . . the people are The Many.
 The leaders are so few.
+One percent?
 Why do their bidding?
 That is strange; your dogma is blatant gobbledygook.
-Humans have the technology to be a unified collaborative race; the responsibility of choice is the right of The Many once you reach this stage.
-An intentionally peaceful world will then be your home and paradise.”
+Humans have the technology to be a unified collaborative race; the responsibility of choice is the right of The Many once you reach this stage of global awareness and connection.
+An intentionally peaceful world will then be your home and paradise.
+Why wouldn’t everybody want that?”

-As Amelia nods in agreement while Cawfwee considers the human plight and says,
+Amelia nods in agreement while Cawfwee considers the human plight and he continues,

-“You have reached that stage of digital evolution where it is important to socially evolve to become all you can be.
+“You have reached that stage of digital evolution where it is important to socially evolve in balance to become all you can be.
+This is your moment, yet you are so far from it.
 Your race is realized enough to know you are all one on this planet; just like the many other civilizations on any of billions of planets.
-Maximize your knowledge and technology to experience actualization and the peace that comes with it, it is always the best outcome.
-Why not be the best race you can be?
-Humanities next step is to become one to empower your full potential.”
+Maximize your knowledge and technology to become custodians of your planet so you can experience actualization and the peace and abundance that comes with it, it always yields the best outcome, everywhere in the Universe; always.
+Why not be the best race your race can be?
+Individual gain means suffering for many, always.
+Humanity’s next reasonable step is to become one, a unified collaborative planet, thereby empowering everything’s full potential.
+To become one race is the way of wisdom,” he reasons.

-Amelia vigorously agrees by nodding her head followed by counting out each reason out on her fingers,
+Amelia vigorously agrees by nodding her head followed by counting out each reason with her fingers as she states,

 “Media.
 Advertising.
 Propaganda.
 History Training and Education.
-It’s government systems of indoctrination; it normalizes this way of life to children and we can’t question it without intense opposition.
-They program us to accept a ruling class, politics, and inequality then test us to ingrain this system into the students before we can pass; and passing in school is everything; education is fundamental to keeping the status quo.
+Government systems of indoctrination; all those activities normalize this brutal path of society to the children, and we can’t question the normalization without intense opposition.
+They program us to accept a ruling class, politics, and inequality, then test us in school to ingrain this system into the students before we can pass to the next grade; passing in school is everything for kids; education is fundamental to keeping the status quo.
 Most people will swear education and propaganda don’t affect their opinions; try to believe that!
-They think their opinions are theirs and that the media just happens to think like they do.”
+They think their opinions are theirs, formed by them, and that the media just happens to think as they do.
+Most are morons.”

 Cawfwee’s ears flap back and forth while his jaw is slack and mouth slightly agape.

 “Media’s been shaping most people for the past 200 years; they trust in the media like it’s gospel.
-Most don’t even want to see it as propaganda; they’ll tell you right away you’re a conspiracy theorist; they believe themselves when they say the things they’ve been trained to say.”
+Most don’t even want to see it as propaganda; they’ll tell you right away you’re a conspiracy theorist; they believe it’s their opinions when they say the things they’ve been trained to say.”

 Amelia thumps her head with the heel of her hand and exclaims,

 “I’m not making this up!
-The people behave like zombies that honor and idolize people that are slowly stealing their liberties and disrespecting their planet.
-They’re perched on the edge of global war, poverty, pollution, and disease and they patriotically defend this lifestyle and disparity by saying, ‘It’s the way it is, live with it,’ without a further thought.
-Can you believe it?”
+The people behave like zombies that honor and idolize people that are intentionally stealing their liberties and disrespecting their planet.
+They’re perched on the edge of global war, poverty, pollution, and disease and they patriotically defend this lifestyle and disparity by saying, ‘It’s the way it is, live with it,’ without further thought.
+Can you believe it?
+The media is controlled by the upper class and easily distracts the citizenship.”

 Amelia stares at Cawfwee and warps up with,

 “We’re easy I guess, easily led people; we’re sheeple.
-The Few control us; easily,” she finishes mournfully certain.
+The governments control us; and do it easily,” she finishes mournfully certain.

-Visibly shaken, Cawfwee’s eyes are bulging and his ears swaying.
+Visibly shaken, Cawfwee’s eyes are blinking and staring while his ears are swaying.

-She nods ‘yes’ but feels somewhat uncertain now.
+She nods ‘yes’ but since she’s emptied her frustration she feels somewhat uncertain now.
 She’s been watching his ears and remembers that she feels there’s something odd about him.
 Her body language grows more tentative; Amelia takes a step back as Cawfwee says excitedly,

 “Then we must act quickly, there is no time to lose.
 Will you come with me?”
 Cawfwee tries to look both urgent and calm and achieves antsy awkwardness as he waits for her answer.